SyncfusionExamples/how-to-print-specific-pages-in-winui-datagrid/README.md

-# how-to-print-specific-pages-in-winui-datagrid
+# How to print specific pages in winui datagrid?
-This example describes how to print specific pages in winui datagrid
+This example describes how to print specific pages in winui datagrid.